|

 mourners of Zion and Yerushalayim.

-*) "You are the one who revives the dead.
-He sustains
+who revives the dead.
+He sustains the living

-the living with loving kindness, revives the dead with great compassion.
-He
+with loving kindness, revives the dead with

-keeps His faith with the slumberers in the dust. ...and you are faithful to
+the slumberers in the dust. ...and you are

-revive the dead."
+faithful to revive the dead." **) Rahamim

-**) Rahamim means actually much more then the english translation implies.
-The
+means actually much more then the english

-something accepting and nourishing and keeping alive no matter what you do,
+and keeping alive no matter what you do, and

 Posted on: America Online